 It was my husband who first introduced me to the term forest bathing.
 The terminology brings to mind a stainless steel horse trough sitting out in the woods full of warm sparkling water while a naked being sits happily with arms on the side of the tub and head tipped back enjoying the peaceful bath and surroundings.
-As lovely as that sounds, that is not what forest bathing is.
-Forest bathing is a term that started in Japan in the 1980.
-It is about being in the forests.
-Walking or resting amidst the trees.
-Allowing the healing power of nature to improve your health.

 I fully understand the power of nature to lighten your spirt, raise your vibration, and make the world seem a little bit brighter.
 Living in a northern climate, were winter lasts half the year, I miss the call of the dirt path through the trees.
 I miss walking between the trunks great and small, having the branches of the shrubs brush against my body as I journey on, feeling the filtered sunlight on my face.
 In the spring the forest smells like dirt and the occasional blossom.
 In the summer I think it smells like life itself.
 Everything is boldly green and in its fullest, happiest stage of life.
 In the fall, the smell becomes that of ripe fruit and the leaves decomposing and returning to the earth.
 Winter has a crisp clean smell in the forest.
 The frozen crystalline world has the smell of a fresh start.
 The sounds change with the seasons also, bird songs and animals scurrying in the brush, give way to the crunch of leaves underfoot and the cracking of ice on branches.
 Whatever the season that you decide to visit the forest many magical gifts await you there.